Planning cultures: Planning culture in South Africa

-In sub-Saharan Africa, including the country of South Africa, urban growth rates remain some of the highest in the world.
+In sub-Saharan Africa, including the country of South Africa, urban growth rates remain some of the highest in the world due to high birth rates.
 A severe lack of institutional capacity and financial resources characterizes the context of planning challenges in sub-Saharan states.
 The planning culture is characterized by a process that focuses in the areas inhabited by urban elites, while the vast majority of urban populations live in informal and squatter settlements, which are technically illegal and beyond the official realm of planning jurisdiction.
 However, local and national authorities are increasingly directing attention to such settlements, and, combined with foreign financial support, are improving basic infrastructure needs.
 The precarious nature of these unofficial residential lands limits the ability of residents to obtain services and raise issues with local planning administrations, further maintaining their marginalization.
 Enforcement of regulations, public participation, and plan execution are notably weak, while nepotism is strong, resulting in much urban development taking place outside of official planning processes.

 Studies of planning culture have tended to focus on national scales for comparative analysis; however, a need has been identified to focus on the contextual factors that differentiate planning cultures at the local level.
 Further research is also needed to understand the underlying forces that affect the core values of planning cultures; while "planning artifacts", such as institutional planning structures, are evident and can be easily compared, intangible aspects of the "social environment" require more thorough examination.

 Indigenous planning cultures

 Indigenous planning culture is an approach to planning that is both by and for indigenous peoples and is a practice that has evolved over hundreds to thousands of years.
 Its cultural practice is defined by the sets of traditional knowledges, customs, practices, and cultural identities that are unique to the approximately 350 indigenous peoples worldwide.
-Indigenous world views ground indigenous planning cultures that have evolved and been sustained through time.
+Indigenous world views ground planning cultures that have evolved and been sustained through time.
 Indigenous planning is defined by Dr. Theodore (Ted) Jojola as, "both an approach to community planning and an ideological movement.
 What distinguishes indigenous planning from mainstream practice is its reformulation of planning approaches in a manner that incorporates 'traditional' knowledge and cultural identity.
 Key to the process is the acknowledgement of an indigenous world-view, which not only serves to unite it philosophically, but also to distinguish it from neighbouring, non land-based communities."
 Many scholars, practitioners, and community leaders see indigenous planning as a cultural practice of reclaiming traditional and reformulating mainstream planning approaches that are respectful, responsive to, and owned by indigenous communities.